ethereum/solidity-blog/_posts/2023-03-10-solidity-developer-survey-2022-results.md

 ![Used Solidity Versions](/img/2023/02/versions.png)

-_⚠️ Reminder: Please make sure to frequently update your code to the latest Solidity version.
+_⚠️ Reminder: Please make sure to frequently update your code (and compiler) to the latest Solidity version.
 [Several important bug fixes and security improvements](https://github.com/ethereum/solidity/blob/develop/docs/bugs_by_version.json) are added in the newer versions!_

 #### Solidity Usage Details